oemof/exerpy/docs/installation.rst

 Aspen Plus does not calculate physical exergy by default.
 Instead, you must define it as a user property in each model.
 Therefore, select the 'Calculation Options' tab in the 'Setup' folder in the 'Simulation' menu on the left.
 In the 'Calculations' tab, you will see two fields titled 'Exergy reference environment temperature' and 'Exergy reference environment pressure'.
 Enter the desired values for the exergy analysis.

-Then, select “Property Sets” from the “Simulation” menu on the left.
-In the “Properties” tab, click the 'Search' button.
+Then, select 'Property Sets' from the 'Simulation' menu on the left.
+In the 'Properties' tab, click the 'Search' button.
 Search for the 'EXERGYMS' entry and add it.
 In the 'Units' column next to the 'Physical Properties' column, set 'J/kg' as the unit.

 Next, select the 'Report Options' tab from the 'Setup' folder in the 'Simulation' menu on the left.
 Select the 'Stream' tab on the right and click the 'Property Sets' button.
 Move 'EXERGYMS' from 'Available property sets' to 'Selected property sets' and confirm.
 Afterward, run the simulation and save it.